tilman151/tilman151.github.io/_drafts/Kotlin-DSL-for-DL4J.md

 } )
 ```

-Inside the `init` Lambda, we have access to all member functions of the `Builder` to configure defaults.
+Inside the `init` Lambda, we have access to all member functions of the `Builder` via `this` to configure defaults.
 Calling the `list` function, we can add layers the conventional way.
 `list` and each call of `layer` return a `NeuralNetConfiguration.ListBuilder` object.
 As `layer` is the last function call in the Lambda expression, its resulting `Builder` is returned to `sequential` to be built there.